frederic-perez/AmE-dictionary/data/idioms.md

 __cut corners__ To do something in the easiest or most inexpensive way.
 __cut down (on something)__ _Cut down on smoking._
 __cut from the same cloth__ :three: To be very similar.
-__cut from whole cloth__ Completely fictional or utterly false; totally made up.
-A reference to tailors who would falsely advertise garments being “cut out of whole cloth,” when in reality, they were pieced together from different cuts.
+__cut from whole cloth__ :two: Entirely fictional or utterly false; completely fabricated and not based on reality at all.
+A reference to tailors who would falsely advertise garments being made “out of whole cloth,” when, in reality, they were pieced together from different cuts. _To be honest, I don’t believe a word he says—it sounds like it’s cut from whole cloth to me._
-__cut it close__ To do or complete something very near to its limit, especially of time.
+__cut it close__ :two: To do or complete something very near to its limit, especially of time. _We’ll be cutting it close, but we should get there just before the movie starts._
 __cut one’s eyes at someone or something__ :two: To glance at someone or something. _He cut his eyes at me to see if I was looking._ _She cut her eyes at the TV for a second._ _Carmen cut her eyes at her brother, but he ignored her._
 __cut someone or something off (short)__
 __cut someone some slack__ _Cut her some slack—she’s nervous!_